saranyadurairaju/saranyadurairaju/README.md

 💬 Happy to help!

 With almost 6 years of experience in Mainframe technology and few years of busy parenting, am very excited to see the development and open-source community.
-I also learned a lot from it and I love how collaboration and knowledge sharing happened through open-source.
+I love how collaboration 👯 and knowledge 🌱 sharing happened through open-source.
 Data Analysis and Data Science gave me a great chance of connecting my love for Mathematics and Statistics again with Programming. 💜

 ## Skills 👨‍💻 👁️⚡